-About the Sky Bet Chase: A January Handicapping Highlight
+About the Great Yorkshire Chase: A January Handicapping Highlight

 The North Yorkshire track of Doncaster might be more commonly associated with the flat racing sphere – largely due to the fact that it stages the longest running British Classic in the form of the St Leger Stakes.
 But the Town Moor venue is also an avid supporter of the National Hunt game, laying on high quality contests throughout the winter months.

 Of the notable National Hunt events to be held at the track, one of the most popular – at least from a betting perspective – is this late January Premier Handicap affair.
 Going under the registered title of the Great Yorkshire Chase, the inaugural edition of the race took place back in 1948.
 With a three mile trip, and regularly testing ground at the track, stamina is very much the number one requirement for success in this one.

 Weather the First Fence to Negotiate